- Books, Literature, and Writing»

 "What the hell are you in the car all alone with me for, then?"
 The light turned green and he was sullen as he stepped on the gas.

 "I dunno.
 I thought you...liked me."

 He laughed.
-"Sure I like you.
+"Christina, of course I like you.
 Why do you think, of all the girls at school, I chose you to ride with me?
 You think I don't know what this'll do for your rep?"
 He started relaxing again.
 "That's why you know it's just a matter of time before we..."